suyash9466/web-security-notes/README.md

 Technical Insight

-The server failed to validate whether the OTP was actually verified before processing the booking request.
+The server fails to verify whether the OTP validation step was successfully completed before processing the booking request.

-By modifying/intercepting the request, the verification step could be skipped while still receiving a successful response from the server.
+By intercepting and modifying the request, the verification step can be skipped while still receiving a valid response from the server.

+This indicates improper server-side validation and reliance on the request flow rather than actual verification status.

 ---